Recover After a Traumatic Breakup

 Moving on successfully

-- 1Don't be too hasty.Pain is but a normal aftermath of divorce.
+- 1Pain is but a normal aftermath of divorce.
 This is the time where you're at your most vulnerable, and are sometimes too eager to find acceptance.
-You're susceptible to easily falling in love with the first person who's interested at you.Advertisement
+You're susceptible to easily falling in love with the first person who's interested at you.Don't be too hasty.Advertisement

 - Avoid diving into another relationship right away.
 Give yourself more time to heal.
 Do not jump into another emotional relationship at a time when you're still fragile and on the rebound.